 Great Britain’s demand for cotton was perhaps the highest, and continued to increase even more as more cotton became available.
-Whereas cotton only made up 7% of all US exports in 1800, by 1860 this had risen to 58% of all US exports.
-By the middle of the 19th century, the southern states grew nearly 75% of the world’s cotton.
+Whereas cotton only made up 7% of all US exports in 1800, by 1860 this had risen to nearly half of all US exports.2

 As the world’s insatiable demand for cotton grew, so too did the labor required to harvest it.

 The invention of the cotton gin affected the institution of slavery by helping to expand it across the American south.
 As cotton demand rose, the cotton gin raised the profitability of the cotton crop leading southern plantation owners to seek more land and thus more slaves to continue growing the crop.